 Job polarisation is reinforced by new job creation.
 Advancing technologies appear to lead to three new work types:

-1. frontier work 2. last-mile work 3. wealth work
+1. frontier work

 Frontier work involves directly producing, installing, maintaining, and deploying novel technologies.
 Recent examples are jobs in robot integration, search engine optimisation and even radiological medicine.
 Last-mile work, involves carrying out nearly-automated tasks that retain only a residual set of human components.
 Wealth work, arise as novel consumer luxuries driven by increased Incomes.